 But I do enjoy a sweet now and again, and I like to share sweets especially at this time of year when we've been given carte blanche to eat whatever we want to.
 Come New Year's Day we will all be back on track, but for now, bring it on!

-So while I was looking through my cookbooks, trying to find some new, interesting cookies to go with my annual Christmas Sugar Cookies with Perfect Sugar Cookie Icing I came across these festive looking cookies.
+So while I was looking through my cookbooks, trying to find some new, interesting cookies to go with my annual Christmas Sugar Cookies with Perfect Sugar Cookie Icing I came across these festive-looking cookies.

 I just loved the way these deep dark chocolate cookies looked like they had little snow caps on them.
 And from the description, they were fudgy on the inside and crunchy on the outside.
 Perfect.

-I had all the ingredient on hand so immediately set out to make these an early morning project.
+I had all the ingredients on hand so immediately set out to make these an early morning project.

 The next day.

 Once my dough was properly chilled, I took my small ice cream scoop (1 tablespoon size) and proceeded to make my balls to cover in the confectioner's sugar.

 The origianl recipe said to make the ball, drop in the powdered sugar, and then put it on the cookie sheet.